-We have not designated a specific index as a reference benchmark to determine whether the Funds are aligned with the environmental and/or social characteristics that they promote.
-The index used by the Funds is a mainstream index and does not take account of ESG factors.
-It does not, therefore, reflect the environmental and/or social characteristics promoted by the Funds.
+We have not designated specific indices as reference benchmarks to determine whether the Funds are aligned with the environmental and/or social characteristics that they promote.
+The indices used by the Funds are mainstream indices and do not take account of ESG factors.
+They do not, therefore, reflect the environmental and/or social characteristics promoted by the Funds.